Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 ```

 ## Use Bloc in another Bloc
 You can use Bloc in another Bloc.
-You need to use `getBloc<BlocA, BlocAState>()`
+To do this you need to use `getBloc<BlocA, BlocAState>()`
-function which returns `IsolateBlocWrapper<BlocAState>` to do this.
+function which returns `IsolateBlocWrapper<BlocAState>` .

 This function works this way:
   * waits for user's [Initializer] function
   * looks for created bloc with BlocA type
     * if it finds any, so returns this bloc's [IsolateBlocWrapper]
-    * else it creates a new bloc and adds to the pull of free blocs.
+    * otherwise it creates a new bloc and adds to the pull of free blocs.
       So when UI will call `create()`, it won't create a new bloc but return free bloc from pull.

 ```dart